kubernetes/website/docs/tutorials/stateful-application/zookeeper.md

 * [PodAntiAffinity](/docs/user-guide/node-selection/)
 * [kubectl CLI](/docs/user-guide/kubectl)

-You will require a cluster with exactly four nodes, and each node will require at least 2 CPUs and 4 GiB of memory.
+You will require a cluster with at least four nodes, and each node will require at least 2 CPUs and 4 GiB of memory.
 In this tutorial you will cordon and drain the cluster's nodes. **This means that all Pods on the cluster's nodes will be terminated and evicted, and the nodes will, temporarily, become